Cheswick, Pennsylvania: Geography

+Cheswick is located at 40.5417° N, 79.7992° W. Cheswick has three land borders, including Harmar Township to the west, Springdale Township to the north, and Springdale Borough to the east.
+Adjacent to Cheswick across the Allegheny River to the south is Plum.

 According to the United States Census Bureau, the borough has a total area of 0.6 sqmi, of which 0.5 sqmi is land and 0.1 sqmi, or 15.79%, is water.

-Surrounding and adjacent neighborhoods

-Cheswick has three land borders, including Harmar Township to the west, Springdale Township to the north, and Springdale Borough to the east.
-Adjacent to Cheswick across the Allegheny River to the south is Plum.